Gran Colombia: Government

 Before a new constitution could be written by the 1821 Congress of Cúcuta, the 1819 Congress of Angostura appointed Bolívar and Santander president and vice president, respectively.
-Under the Constitution of Cúcuta, the country was divided into twelve departments each governed by an intendant.
+Under the Constitution of Cúcuta, the country was divided into twelve departments, each governed by an intendant.
 Departments were further divided into thirty-six provinces, each headed by a governor, who had overlapping powers with the intendant.
 Military affairs at the department level were overseen by a commandant general, who could also be the intendant.
-All three offices were appointed by the central government.
+The central government appointed all three offices.
 The central government, which temporarily was to reside in Bogotá, consisted of a presidency, a bicameral congress, and a high court (the Alta Corte).

 The president was the head of the executive branch of both the central and local governments.
 The president could be granted extraordinary powers in military fronts, such as the area that became Ecuador.
 The vice-president assumed the presidency in case of the absence, death, demotion, or illness of the president.
 Since President Bolívar was absent from Gran Colombia for the early years of its existence, executive power was wielded by the vice president, Santander.
-The vote was given to persons who owned 100 pesos in landed property or had an equivalent income from a profession.
+The vote was given to individuals who owned 100 pesos in landed property or had an equivalent income from a profession.
 Elections were indirect.

 Confederation status

-In Peru, the dissolution of Gran Colombia is seen as a country ceasing to exist, giving way to the formation of new nation-states.
+In Peru, the dissolution of Gran Colombia signifies the end of a country and the emergence of new nation-states.
 The significance of this view is that the treaties Peru had signed with Gran Colombia became void when the countersignatory ceased to exist.
-The three new states, the Republic of New Granada (which later changed its name to Republic of Colombia), the Republic of Venezuela, and the Republic of Ecuador, in the Peruvian view, started with a clean diplomatic slate.
+The three new states, the Republic of New Granada (which later changed its name to the Republic of Colombia), the Republic of Venezuela, and the Republic of Ecuador, in the Peruvian view, started with a clean diplomatic slate.

 An alternative view is that Ecuador and Venezuela separated from the Gran Colombian Federation and inherited all of the treaty obligations that Gran Colombia had assumed, at least to the extent that they apply to their respective territories.
 There are indications that Colombia itself maintained this position; Gran Colombia and its successor state, the Republic of Colombia, shared a capital city, a subset of the same territory, and much the same citizenry.
 It would be unnatural to disavow their common histories.

 The question of the status of treaties and accords dating to the revolutionary period (1809–1819) and Gran Colombia period (1819–1830) has a profound effect on international relations to the present day.

 Reunification attempts

 There have been attempts at the reunification of Gran Colombia since the separation of Panama from Colombia in 1903.
 People in favor of reunification are called "unionistas" or unionists.
-In 2008, the Bolivarian News Agency reported that the then-President of Venezuela Hugo Chávez announced a proposal for a political restoration of Gran Colombia, under the Bolivarian Revolution.
+In 2008, the Bolivarian News Agency reported that the then-President of Venezuela Hugo Chávez announced a proposal for a political restoration of Gran Colombia under the Bolivarian Revolution.